Mimeo/azuread-graphapi-library-for-dotnet/README.md

 2. MVC Web App that calls Graph API, using OpenID connect and OWIN libraries https://github.com/AzureADSamples/WebApp-GraphAPI-DotNet

 We welcome all feedback and questions.
-We also welcome fixes, enhancements - please make contributions using the Dev branch of this library.

 Thank you, from the Microsoft Azure AD Graph team.